weakish/r3c/README.md

 will sync `dir1` and `dir2`.
 That's it.

-In some cases, if you do not care about unix features like permissions, links, etc, you can add an `--simple` option:
+In some cases, if you do not care about unix features like permissions, links, etc, you can add a `-simple` option:

     r3c -simple dir1 dir2